 2-Benefit of the doubt.

-Second, comment on how their circumstances may have influenced their difficult behavior.
+B- Comment on how their circumstances (excluding your marriage) may have contributed to their difficult behavior.
 “It makes sense that ____” Ask if you’re right and what else about their circumstances may have contributed.

-First, comment on how your behavior may have influenced their difficult behavior.
-“I acknowledge that I’ve ____” Ask if you’re right and how else you may have contributed.
+A- Comment on how your behavior may have influenced their difficult behavior.
+“I acknowledge that I’ve ____” Ask if you’re right and how else have you contributed.

 “There’s been a pattern of ____, it makes me feel ____, and it taps into my core need for ____” (Can’t say you, always, or never)